awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 A string that indicates the preferred IAM role\.

 **clientMetadata**
-One or more key\-value pairs that you can provide as custom input to the Lambda function that you specify for the pre token generation trigger\.
+One or more key\-value pairs that you can specify and provide as custom input to the Lambda function  for the pre token generation trigger\.
 To pass this data to your Lambda function, use the ClientMetadata parameter in the [AdminRespondToAuthChallenge](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminRespondToAuthChallenge.html) and [RespondToAuthChallenge](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_RespondToAuthChallenge.html) API operations\.
 Amazon Cognito doesn't include data from the ClientMetadata parameter in [AdminInitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) and [InitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) API operations in the request that it passes to the pre token generation function\.

 ### Pre token generation response parameters<a name="cognito-user-pools-lambda-trigger-syntax-pre-token-generation-response"></a>